 Have you been wondering: just how much propane does a smoker use?
 Before I go any further, I’ll have you know that there’s no definitive answer.
 How long your fuel lasts depends on multiple factors such as the kind of appliance you cook with, grill size, weather, and cooking temperature.

-But here’s a rough estimation; on average, a propane smoker will typically burn approximately 1 or 2 pounds of fuel, This is provided you’re using a medium-sized grill on cooking high heat.
-If you want a ballpark figure, you’re roughly looking at eight grilling sessions with one tank.
+Here’s a rough estimation; on average, a propane smoker will typically burn approximately 1 or 2 pounds of fuel.
+This is provided you’re using a medium-sized grill on cooking high heat.
+If you want a ballpark figure, you’re roughly looking at 8 grilling sessions with one tank.

 To get to the actual estimated value of fuel your appliance will burn, there’s a little bit of math involved.
 You have to follow these steps: